 - 1.6.
 The statutory Development Plan is the set of Local Plans (also known as Development Plan Documents (DPDs)) that together form the statutory basis for determining whether or not planning permission should be granted. - 1.7.
 Local Plans are planning documents that contain policies for the use and protection or development of land, usually including the allocation of land for development.
+These

-These must be in general conformity with government guidance, in particular the National Planning Policy Framework. - 1.8.
+- must be in general conformity with government guidance, in particular the National Planning Policy Framework. - 1.8.
 Neighbourhood development plans are community based documents initiated through a parish council or neighbourhood forum.
 They are required to undergo formal consultation and preparation procedures including an examination by an independent person and a public referendum.
 Subject to the successful completion of these procedures the neighbourhood development plan will ultimately be adopted by the council as part of the statutory development plan. - 1.9.
 The Development Plan for Halton currently comprises: the Halton Local Plan Core Strategy (2013), the Joint Waste Local Plan (2013) and parts of the Halton UDP (2005) that have not lapsed, or been replaced by the Core Strategy or Waste Plan. - 1.10.
 It is intended that in future the Development Plan for Halton will comprise the Halton Local Plan and the Joint Waste Local Plan, along with any Neighbourhood Development Plans that are adopted. - 1.11.
-Because Parish Councils or neighbourhood forums must agree to produce Neighbourhood Plans on their own behalf and in their own timescale, the local development scheme does not seek to set this out.
-To date no parishes or neighbourhood areas in the Borough have yet begun the formal process to begin the development of such a plan.
+Parish Councils or neighbourhood forums have an option to produce Neighbourhood Plans on their own behalf and in their own timescale, the local development scheme does not seek to set this out.
+To date no parishes or neighbourhood areas in the Borough have yet begun the formal process to begin the development of such a plan. - 1.12.
+Supplementary Planning Documents (SPD) (and their predecessors, supplementary planning guidance) complement or expand upon local plan policies, for example describing in more detail how an allocated site should be developed.
+A SPD cannot allocate new sites for development nor contain new policies for the use or development of land, and they must not conflict with the adopted development plan.
+SPDs are subject to community involvement but do not require independent Examination.
+They do not form a statutory part of the development plan for the authority but are a material consideration when assessing any planning application to which they relate.

-2. Development Scheme
+Local Development Scheme

-2.1.
-Halton Borough Council is currently only preparing one Development Plan document and this is the Halton Delivery and Allocations Local Plan (incorporating Revised Core Strategy Policies).
+1.13.
+Halton Borough Council is currently only preparing one Development Plan Document and this is the Halton Delivery and Allocations Local Plan (incorporating Revised Core Strategy Policies).